 USC now offers students an undergraduate degree in Archaeology drawing on the University's many resources and diverse faculty research locations and interests.
 This exciting new major is ideal for the student who has an abiding interest in how the past informs the present and is looking for a broad interdisciplinary approach to understanding the world and its material history.

-ARCSmart is a standards-based curriculum enrichment program that provides students hands-on access to ancient artifacts and exercises and reinforces…Video by Mira Zimet
+ARCSmart is a standards-based curriculum enrichment program that provides students hands-on access to ancient artifacts and exercises and reinforces their problem-solving skills and…Video by Mira Zimet

 Undergraduate students work with Professor Lynn Dodd on photographing ancient Indian artifacts for preservation.Video by Mira Zimet